Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces

+in the continuum model.
+Because $\bfw=(10,0)^T$ and $\alpha_w=0.01$, the wind drag provides a strong rightward drift, while the spatially varying ocean flow adds the rotational perturbation visible in the velocity field.
+The velocity patterns from the coarse-grained particles and the continuum model agree well.
+The discrete $L^2$ velocity errors are $9.26343\times 10^{-3}$ at $t=1$ and $2.19277\times 10^{-2}$ at $t=10$.

-\item \emph{Angular velocity consistency.} The angular velocity moments also exhibit strong agreement.
-The particle angular velocities $\omega^i(t)$ are driven toward $\frac{1}{2}\nabla\times\bfu(\bfx^i(t))$ through the rotational drag in \eqref{dem_w}, while the continuum moment $\bar\omega(\bfx,t)$ is driven by the corresponding term in \eqref{eq:LI_angmom}.
-The coarse-grained particle moment $\bar\omega_{\mathrm{p}}(K,t)$ reproduces the continuum field $\bar\omega(\bfx,t)$ well, capturing both the sign structure and the magnitude distribution induced by the nonuniform vorticity of $\bfu$.
+\item \textit{Angular velocity consistency.} The angular velocity moments also exhibit strong agreement.
+Since the wind field is constant, $\nabla\times\bfw=0$, and the wind rotational drag acts as a damping mechanism for $\omega$.
+The nontrivial angular structure is primarily induced by the ocean vorticity through the relaxation toward $\frac12\nabla\times\bfu$.
+The particle angular velocities and the continuum field $\bar\omega$ capture the same sign structure and magnitude distribution.
+The corresponding discrete $L^2$ errors are $6.91040\times 10^{-3}$ at $t=1$ and $1.29297\times 10^{-2}$ at $t=10$.

-\item \emph{Overall consistency of the hierarchy.} Taken together, the agreement of $(\rho,\bfuu,\bar\omega)$ between the continuum solver and the coarse-grained particle statistics at multiple times supports the consistency of the particle-to-continuum closure in the monokinetic regime, and provides numerical validation for the particle--kinetic--hydrodynamic hierarchy developed in this work.
-Moreover, one expects better agreement as the number of particles increases and as the time-step and mesh grid sizes are finer for higher numerical accuracy. \end{itemize}
+\item \textit{Overall consistency of the hierarchy.} The agreement of $(\rho,\bfuu,\bar\omega)$ between the continuum solver and the coarse-grained particle statistics supports the consistency of the particle-to-continuum closure in the monokinetic regime.
+The comparison validates the environmental forcing and moment closure components of the hierarchy.
+As the number of floes per continuum cell increases and the time step and grid spacing are refined, one expects the coarse-grained particle statistics to become smoother and to agree more closely with the continuum solution. \end{itemize}